learnk8s/learnk8s.io/src/chaosEngineering/content.md

 `kube-proxy` can operate in three modes: **userspace**, **iptables** and **ipvs**.
 The default since Kubernetes 1.2 is **iptables**.

+> Please note that if you're using a cluster with 1.11 or more recent, you might be using **ipvs**.

 In **iptables** mode, `kube-proxy` writes the list of routing rules to the node using iptables rules.

 So you could log in into one of the node servers and delete the iptables rules with `iptables -F`.